Bending Wall Thickness Capacity Chart

 To Be Determined.
 As a small company that is rapidly expanding our product offerings and innovating in affordable metalworking technology, we frequently offer products before we have the chance to find their limit in all material sizes.
 That is the case where you see “TBD” on a die listing.

-Hydraulics systems – We offer 2 hydraulics systems for our machine.
+We offer 2 hydraulics systems for our machine.
 The air/hydraulic system covers the entire chart above.
-The electric/hydraulic system maxes out at 1.5 x .156 wall square tube or 1.75 x .188 round tube, or 2.00 x .120 round tube.
-This is because the power of the electric/hydraulic system is biased more toward speed than outright tonnage.
+The electric/hydraulic system can be configured with a 5 ton or 9 ton cylinder, and the 5 ton maxes out at 1.5 x .156 wall square tube or 1.75 x .156 round tube, or 2.00 x .120 round tube.
+This is because the power of the electric/hydraulic system is biased more toward speed than outright tonnage on the 5 ton system.
+The larger 9 ton cylinder is slower but covers this whole capacity chart.